eBay/jsonpipe/README.md

 ####delimiter
 Type: `String`

-The delimiter separating valid JSON objects in the chunked response; default is `\r\n`
+The delimiter separating valid JSON objects in the chunked response; default is `\n\n`

 ####success
 Type: `Function`